 - Continue your coverage with DHMP while you are an eligible current employee.
 If you do so, DHMP will provide and pay for benefits as if you were not eligible for or enrolled in Medicare, i.e., DHMP will be your primary coverage.
-Medicare will pay for costs not paid by DHMP, i.e., Medicare will be your secondary coverage. - Select Medicare as your coverage while you are an eligible current employee.
-If you do so, your coverage with DHMP will terminate, as required by law.
+Medicare will pay for costs not paid by DHMP, i.e., Medicare will be your secondary coverage. - 2.
+Select Medicare as your coverage while you are an eligible current employee.
+You must contact the Benefits Department to complete the life event paperwork within 60 days of your Medicare start date in order for your DHMP coverage to terminate, as required by law.
 However, your covered dependents may be eligible for continuation coverage.
 See Section 12 for more information about continuation coverage.
 You should consider enrollment in Medicare Part B when Medicare is your only coverage.